Why G Suite may be right for your business

 Is G Suite for everyone?

-May be right for you
+Why it may be right for you

 The price is appealing.
 G Suite is offered at different levels and versions.
 A monthly subscription for professional office and business versions ranges between $5 and $10 per user.
-By contrast, the monthly cost for the business versions of Microsoft Office 365 are between $8.25 to $15 per user for the premium edition.
+By contrast, the monthly cost for the business versions of Microsoft Office 365 is between $8.25 to $15 per user for the premium edition.